 Installed/rated capacity that directly impacts emission reductions or net anthropogenic removals.

-The technology(ies) are considered same if they provide the same kind of output and use the same kind of equipment and conversion process.
+The technology(ies) is considered same if they provide the same kind of output and use the same kind of equipment and conversion process.

 No action is required if the version of the applied methodology is revised without being placed on hold or is withdrawn for the purpose of inclusion in a consolidated methodology, unless otherwise indicated in the respective TAC decision that has approved the new methodology.

-Installed/rated capacity that directly impacts emission reductions or net anthropogenic removals
+Installed/rated capacity that directly impacts emission reductions or net anthropogenic removals.

-The technology(ies) considered same if they provide the same kind of output and use the same kind of equipment and conversion process.
+The technology(ies) is considered same if they provide the same kind of output and use the same kind of equipment and conversion process.

 If a proposed or actual modification adversely impacts the additionality of the project activity, subsequent requests for issuance of emission reductions based on such modifications will be rejected.

-Completeness refers to inclusion of all relevant information for assessment of GHG emissions reductions and the information supporting the methods applied as required.
-For example, if the VVB identifies an on-site generator for emergency use which was not included in the monitoring plan during the verification process, the monitoring of fuel consumption of this generator should be included in the monitoring plan via this procedure.

 Such corrections may include typographical errors, location, names and numbers of components, etc.